Pound slips as growth worries complicate BoE rate decision

 By Sujata Rao

-LONDON, Nov 1 (Reuters) - The pound slipped on Monday, touching its lowest in more than two weeks versus the dollar, pressured by uncertainty over the Bank of England's policy stance and an escalating post-Brexit spat with France over fish.
+LONDON, Nov 1 (Reuters) - The pound slipped on Monday, touching its lowest in more than two weeks versus the dollar and euro, pressured by uncertainty over the Bank of England's policy stance and an escalating post-Brexit spat with France over fish.

+Robust German and U.S. inflation last week caused an aggressive re-pricing of interest rate bets in those markets.

 "FX investors have become more concerned about the inflation backdrop in the context of hawkish shifts by numerous central banks.
 This has, in turn, reduced risk appetite levels and the extent of upward pressure on sterling/dollar," Stephen Gallo, head of European FX strategy at BMO Capital markets, said.